tokyolatter00/Portfolio/README.md

 ### **Overview**

 This calculator can accept a range of complicated mathematical expressions represented in a string.
-This calculator handles things like error handling, parenthesis, floating point numbers, negative numbers, etc.
+This calculator handles things like error handling, parenthesis, floating point numbers, negative numbers, etc. Input strings are analysed, parsed and evaluated to calculate the end result.

 ### **Languages and Tools**